bimzty/bimzty.github.io/README.md

 ***
 ## 4. Competition: Formula Student Electric, won National Third Prize (12/2020-07/2022)
 Responsibility: Data Analyst and Simulation Technician<br>
-The 'Track Simulation' folder consists of Python codes mainly developed to stimulate racecar performance on Track.
+The 'Track Simulation' folder consists of Python codes (collaborated with a colleague) mainly developed to stimulate racecar performance on Track.
 It consists of functions for: <br>
 Straight road, when the car accelerates only;<br>
 Corner, when the car runs the maximum speed under the condition;<br>
 Brake, when the car decelerates only;